aws-samples/cfn101-workshop/workshop/content/intermediate/templates/policy-as-code-with-guard/_index.md

         Status: Enabled
 ```

 4. Create example Guard rule clauses to validate both properties are described as you expect.
-Open the `example-bucket.guard` file in the same directory mentioned earlier, and create a **type block** to validate your configuration for resource(s) of type `AWS::S3::Bucket` you describe in your template.
-Copy content shown next, and paste it in the `example-bucket.guard` file by appending it to the existing content:
+Open the `example_bucket.guard` file in the same directory mentioned earlier, and create a **type block** to validate your configuration for resource(s) of type `AWS::S3::Bucket` you describe in your template.
+Copy content shown next, and paste it in the `example_bucket.guard` file by appending it to the existing content:

 ```
 AWS::S3::Bucket {